Outcome-Driven Reinforcement Learning via Variational Inference: Outcome-Driven Reinforcement Learning

 We first consider a simplified problem, where the desired outcome is to reach a specific state $\bg \in \calS$ at a specific time step $t^\star$ when starting from initial state $\bs_{0}$.
 We can think of the starting state $\bs_{0}$ and the desired outcome $\bg$ as boundary conditions, and the goal is to learn a stochastic policy that induces a trajectory from $\bs_{0}$ to $\bg$.
 To derive a control law that solves this stochastic boundary value problem, we frame the problem probabilistically, as inferring a state--action trajectory posterior distribution \emph{conditioned on the desired outcome and the initial state}.
 We will show that, by framing the learning problem this way, we obtain an algorithm for learning outcome-driven policies without needing to manually specify a reward function.
 We consider a model of the state--action trajectory up to and including the desired outcome $\bg$,

-where $t \defines t^\star - 1$, $\policypriort{t}$ is a conditional action prior, and $\transitiont{t}$ is the environment's state transition distribution.
+where $t^\star \defines t + 1$, $\Trajnoso_{0:t}$ is the state--action trajectory up to an including $t$ but excluding $\bS_{0}$, $\policypriort{t}$ is a conditional action prior, and $\transitiont{t}$ is the environment's state transition distribution.
 If the dynamics are simple (e.g., tabular or Gaussian), the posterior over actions can be computed in closed form~\citep{attias2003planning}, but we would like to be able to infer outcome-driven posterior policies in any environments, including those where exact inference may be intractable.
 To do so, we start by expressing posterior inference as the variational minimization problem